monocasual/giada/README.md

 ## Build Giada from source

 We do our best to make the compilation process as simple as possible.
 You can find all the information in the [official docs page](http://giadamusic.com/documentation/show/compiling-from-source).

+Something went wrong?
+Try our new [Docker image](https://github.com/monocasual/giada-docker) for building and running Giada without hurdles.

 ## Bugs, requests and questions for non-developers